-Jerry Waugh has been associated with the University of Kansas since he became a member of the basketball team in 1948.
+Unfortunately, Jerry Waugh passed away September 17 in Wichita.
+Waugh had been associated with the University of Kansas since he became a member of the basketball team in 1948.
 He was a standout guard and named team captain in his senior season.
 In 1956, he returned to Kansas as an assistant basketball coach for Dick Harp until 1960.
-During that time, he pulled double duty as he was also the men's golf coach from 1958to 1959.
-He left KU in 1960, but returned to his alma mater in 1974 to serve as an assistant athletic director where he worked with Olympic sports.
-He also worked as a liaison between the university and the athletic department, and served as the men's golf coach once again in 1976.
+During that time, he pulled double duty as he was also the men's golf coach from 1958 to 1959.
+He left KU in 1960 but returned to his alma mater in 1974 to serve as an assistant athletic director where he worked with Olympic sports.
+He also worked as a liaison between the university and the athletic department and served as the men's golf coach once again in 1976.
 He returned to KU in 1992 to be the head women's golf coach, where he coached Holly Reynolds to a 15th-place finish in the 1993 NCAA Championship.
-He retired from coaching in 1999, but still remains a viable part of the University of Kansas.
+He retired from coaching in 1999, but still remained a viable part of the University of Kansas until his death.
 In 1977, Waugh was also the founder and organizer of the K Club Board of Directors.

 Already in Coach Kuhle’s short time at KU, our Jayhawk women’s golfers have already achieved significant accomplishments: